-Divorcing by agreement can save you a lot of money!
-Divorce is an expensive process that becomes necessary for many couples.
-Unfortunately, associated costs force many people to file for bankruptcy during or after a divorce.
+Divorcing by agreement can save you a lot of money and time.
+Divorce can be an expensive process that becomes necessary for many couples.
+Unfortunately, costs associated with divorce might force many people to file for bankruptcy during or after a divorce.
 The good news?
 There is a way to prevent this from happening.
 An amicable divorce reduces the level of emotions involved in ending a marriage and may also reduce the costs.
-Working with an experienced family law attorney that can mediate and negotiate problem areas can save you thousands of dollars through divorcing by agreement!
-Speak to an uncontested divorce attorney today!
+Working with an experienced family law attorney that can mediate and negotiate problem areas can save you thousands of dollars through divorcing by agreement.
+Divorce attorneys also provide free consultations here.

 Divorcing By Agreement Saves You Time and Money!